Naveensai357/Online-Voting-System/README.md

 ## 🔍 Project Overview

 This system enables administrators to register voters and create elections.
 Once registered, voters receive unique credentials to securely log in and participate in voting.
-Votes are recorded in a MySQL database to ensure integrity and authenticity :contentReference[oaicite:1]{index=1}.
+Votes are recorded in a MySQL database to ensure integrity and authenticity.

 ---